convox/docs/docs/gen1/resources.md

 $ convox rack resources create postgres Encrypted=true MultiAZ=true
 ```

-You can see the available options for an instance type:
+You can see the available options for a resource type using the CLI:

 ```
 $ convox resources options postgres